findexar/qwiket-findexar/templates/base/cid-user-rsp.md

-lear# Monetize Your Sports Content with Qwiket's Revenue-Sharing Program
+# Monetize Your Sports Content with Qwiket AI's Revenue-Sharing Program

 ## Turn Your Audience into Substantial Income